Madalyn Murray O'Hair: Investigation and arrests

-Federal agents for the FBI and the IRS, along with the police, concluded that Waters and his accomplices had kidnapped all three Murray/O'Hair family members, forced them to withdraw the missing funds, went on several shopping sprees with their money and credit cards, and killed and dismembered all three people.
-Waters' accomplices were Gary Paul Karr and Danny Fry.
+Federal agents for the FBI and the IRS, along with the police, concluded that Waters and his accomplices (Gary Paul Karr and Danny Fry) had kidnapped all three Murray/O'Hair family members, forced them to withdraw the missing funds, gone on several shopping sprees with their money and credit cards, and killed and dismembered all three.
 A few days after O'Hair and her son and granddaughter were killed, Waters and Karr killed Fry.
-His body was found on a riverbed in rural Dallas County, but his head and hands were missing; as a result, it was not identified for three and a half years.
+His body was found on a riverbed in rural Dallas County in October 1995, but his head and hands were missing; as a result, his remains were not identified for three and a half years, when reporter MacCormack's own investigation led him to suggest that the body might be Fry's.

-A search warrant was executed so the apartment of Waters and his girlfriend could be searched.
-The search revealed ammunition of various calibers.
-Waters, a convicted felon, was arrested, and the contents of his apartment were seized.
+A search warrant was executed on the apartment of Waters and his girlfriend.
+The search revealed ammunition of various calibers; Waters, a convicted felon, was not allowed this material and he was arrested, while the contents of his apartment were seized.
 At the same time, Gary Karr was contacted in Walled Lake, Michigan, and interviewed.
 Having served the last 30 years in prison for kidnapping a judge's daughter, Karr would not talk.
 He had his rights read to him and he asked for permission to listen to the information which was being discussed.
-Karr decided to talk and implicated Waters in the deaths of Murray and the other two O'Hairs.
+Karr then decided to talk and implicated Waters in the deaths of Murray and the two O'Hairs.
 Karr signed an affidavit and drew a map so that the police could find the bodies.
 Karr was arrested and taken to jail for possession of two firearms.
 He was held in Detroit, awaiting trial.
 The weapon charge was dismissed, and Karr was transferred to the custody of the United States Marshals in Austin because he needed to be tried for the deaths of the O'Hairs.

-After a three-week trial, Karr was found guilty of conspiracy to commit extortion, traveling interstate in order to commit violent acts, money laundering, and interstate transportation of stolen property; all of the charges were related to the O'Hair case.
-He was acquitted of conspiring to kidnap the O'Hairs, because the authorities had not yet located their bodies.
+In June 2000, nearly a full five years after the murders, a three-week trial found Karr guilty of conspiracy to commit extortion, traveling interstate in order to commit violent acts, money laundering, and interstate transportation of stolen property: all charges related to the O'Hair case.
+He was acquitted of conspiring to kidnap the O'Hairs, because the authorities had failed to locate any bodies.
 In August 2000, Karr was sentenced to two life terms in prison by U.S. District Judge Sam Sparks.